Counting Distinct Elements Under Person-Level Differential Privacy: Introduction

 This is the problem we study: We have a dataset $D = (u_1, u_2, \cdots, u_n)$ of person records.
 Each person $i \in [n]$ contributes a finite dataset $u_i \in \Omega^*$, where $\Omega$ is some (possibly infinite) universe of potential elements (e.g., all finite-length binary strings) and $\Omega^* := \bigcup_{\ell\in\mathbb{N}} \Omega^\ell$ denotes all subsets of $\Omega$ of finite size.
 Informally, our goal is to compute the number of unique elements

 in a way that preserves differential privacy.
 A priori, the sensitivity of this quantity is infinite, as a single person can contribute an unbounded number of unique elements.

 In particular, it is not possible to output a meaningful upper bound on the number of distinct elements subject to differential privacy.
+This is because a single person could increase the number of distinct elements arbitrarily and differential privacy requires us to hide this contribution.
+It follows that we cannot output a differentially private unbiased estimate of the number of distinct elements with finite variance.
 However, it is possible to output a lower bound.
 Thus our formal goal is to compute a high-confidence lower bound on the number of distinct elements that is as large as possible and which is computed in a differentially private manner.